wizo06/Hozon/scraper/README.md

 **Step 2: Watchlist**

-Provide a list of usernames whose media you want to scrape from, by adding each username inside `watchlist/twitter.txt`.
+Provide a list of usernames whose images you want to scrape from, by adding each username inside `watchlist/twitter.txt`.
 One line per username.

 **Step 3: Start the scraper**